Route: London Amsterdam Berlin Prague Vienna Bratislava Budapest Zagreb Venice Florence Rome Milan Paris London

-With a slightly more leisurely pace, you’ll cover 11 destinations in 4 weeks.
-This route is 29 days long, involving 27 nights in your accommodation, as well as 1 night on the night train.
-Journeys vary in length from a few hours to a full day’s travel.
+Transport: With a slightly more leisurely pace, you’ll cover 11 destinations in 4 weeks.
+This route is 29 days long, involving 28 nights in your accommodation.
+Journeys vary in length from an hour or so to a full day’s travel.
 Start and finish from your nearest UK station and travel via Eurostar to and from London – all included in the price.
-Prefer to fly to Amsterdam and back from Paris rather than taking the Eurostar?
-No problem, just request a price and reply to the email to let us know – we’ll adjust the price for you.

 This package is our most popular European backpacking route; it’s fast paced but not rushed – you’ll have a full day in each city, meaning you’ve got plenty of time to see the sights.
 Perfect if you want to cover all the continent’s most popular cities.

-Start your European backpacking route in London and settle into your journey on board the Eurostar to Brussels.
-A quick train change and you’re heading off to experience the famously buzzing night-life in Amsterdam.
+Start your European backpacking route in London and settle into your journey on board the Eurostar to Amsterdam.
 With coffeeshops and museums galore, you’ll have the perfect mix of culture and partying to contend with!
 Next up is the cosmopolitan and edgy atmosphere in Berlin, the European city that never sleeps.
 Carry on to Prague for gorgeous Gothic scenery by day, and long, boozy nights in secret underground bars by night.
-Next, head south to classical Vienna, the music capital of the continent, before making your way up the Danube River to Bratislava and grand old bohemian Budapest.
+Next, head south to classical Vienna, the music capital of the continent, before making your way up the Danube River to Bratislava and then on to grand old bohemian Budapest.